kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 ---
 layout: full.html.hbs
 algolia: true
-title: Creating a Plugin
+title: Getting Started
 description: how to create a custom plugin
 order: 0
 ---

-# Creating a plugin
+# Getting Started

 Kuzzle can be customized and extended using plugins.